 28 Jan How to Get Rid of Carpet Odor – The 5 Most Effective Ways Step-by-Step

 Anyone with carpeted floors knows that, other than stains, odors are the worst to deal with.
 Some scents can stick around for far too long, and they can occasionally fester and become worse if not dealt with in time.
-Odors can come from many sources – pets, mildew, and mold, or old food spills, to name a few.
+Odors can come from many sources – pets, water damage, mildew, and mold, or old food spills, to name a few.
 Once they are in your carpet, they are difficult to get rid of.

 Not all hope is lost!
 With these tips and instructions, you can free your home from unpleasant carpet smells and make them smell (and look) brand new again.